Glenunciter/Glenunciter/README.md

 - 👋 Hi, I’m @Glenunciter
-- 👀 I’m interested in Arduino , programmation and other things in the life
+- 👀 I’m interested in Arduino , programmation, movie, ...
 - 🌱 I’m currently learning the C language
 - 📫 How to reach me : no thanks